 Succession planning aims to fill key positions in the company or continuously plans to know by whom it can be filled.
 As part of human resources development, it usually falls within the remit of human resources.
 In some organizations, however, executives are also involved in succession management.

-As part of personnel development and in combination with talent management, skill gap analysis, or career management, succession planning aims to establish or plan suitable replacement positions.
+In the course of personnel development and in combination with talent management, skill gap analyses or career management, the task of succession planning is to create or plan suitable replacements.
 If personnel development does not realize sufficient succession planning, an appropriate recruiting strategy must be selected.

-Info Box: In larger companies, i.e. with over 450 employees, succession planning often only takes place in management positions, especially top management.
+Info Box: Key positions or key personnel play a central role in the implementation and achievement of corporate goals.
 They are often persons with responsibilities for areas of action that lie entirely in one person; Eg. the IT specialist, executives or persons with special expertise.

 In larger companies, i.e. with over 450 employees, succession planning often takes place exclusively for management positions, especially top management.
 Rudimentary succession management deals with lists of potential successors.
 Strategic succession planning includes adapted and continuous processes which are usually managed in combination with skill management.